jnaidu/IoTGitBook/iot_domain_model.md

 Event Source describes the list of events or a group of events.
 Events can be grouped based on event templates and device templates or devices.

 ## Device
-Device is an instance of a Device Template.
-It inherits the device properties, commands and events described in the template.
+Device is an instance of a device template.
+It inherits the device attributes, commands, and events described in the template.
+Devices communicate over streams, and can have zero or more streams.

 ## Stream
 Stream is a data pipe that transfers events and commands to/from devices.